 Before I get into the studies, I'd like to clear something up that's been bothering me for some time.
 Vitamin D is NOT actually a vitamin.
-By definition, vitamins cannot be synthesized by our body.
+By definition, vitamins cannot be synthesized by our bodies.
 We can make all the vitamin D we need with nothing more than exposure to the sun.
-Vitamin D is actually a hormone, made by our skin in response to that sun exposure.
-When you take “vitamin” D you're actually taking in HORMONE D.
+Vitamin D is a hormone, made by our skin in response to that sun exposure.
+When you take “vitamin” D you're really taking in HORMONE D.

 Most of the research we found early on were observational studies.
 That's where researchers identified associations between things rather than controlled clinical trials.
 For example, in an observational study, researchers found that people who were at greater risk of cancer, cardiovascular disease, diabetes or obesity had lower levels of vitamin D in their blood.
 So the assumption was made that if we increase the vitamin D, those people would decrease their risk of those diseases or conditions.

 We saw those very same assumptions made in the late 1990s and early 2000s.
 The vitamins of choice back then were vitamin A, E and beta-carotene.
 People who experienced health issues, had lower levels of those vitamins in their system.
 Supplement companies promoted vitamins A, E and beta-carotene as healthy pills that would help you live longer.

 Long-term clinical trials found those vitamins weren't helping at all.
 People who took vitamin A, E or beta-carotene supplements were dying younger than non-vitamin taking groups.
 People were paying money to take pills that killed them sooner.